 At first thought you might think “Marriage counseling before you’re even married?
 What’s the point?”
-But, according to experts, premarital counseling is one of the smartest decisions a couple can make.
-Research shows that with as little as eight hours of premarital education or counseling, couples can decrease the likelihood of divorce from 50 to 80 percent.
+But, according to experts, there are many benefits to premarital counseling.
+Research shows that with as little as eight hours of discussing important premarital counseling topics, couples can decrease the likelihood of divorce from 50 to 80 percent.
 “A 2003 study found that a happy stable marriage is one of the most important life objectives for 93 percent of Americans, yet the divorce rate is still hovering around 50 percent of all marriages,” says Julienne Derichs, licensed clinical social worker in Chicago.

 According to Tammy Nelson, Ph.D., certified sex therapist and author, one of the biggest reasons that women report stress in their marriage is low desire or mixed expectations about sex.
 “If the sex is disappointing the marriage is not going to be good either,” she says.
 Discussing sex in premarital counseling can help open doors in terms of how you communicate sexually with your partner.
 “It’s not fair to blame or criticize him or her for doing something you don’t like in bed if you aren’t brave enough to tell him or her what you want in the first place.”
 Avoid things like, “I hate it when you do this or that,” she warns.
 And remember that there is no normal.
 Your focus should be on what works for each of you, not what other people think your marriage should be like.
 “Give your fiancé(e) the tools to be successful in your upcoming marriage.”